yuutoy/readability.php/README.md

 **Developer/Maintainer**: FiveFilters.org

+## Code porting

+Master branch - Up to date on 26 August 2021, with the exception of a [piece of code](https://github.com/fivefilters/readability.php/commit/1c662465bded2ab3acf3b975a1315c8c45f0bf73#diff-b9b31807b1a39caec18ddc293e9c52931ba8b55191c61e6b77a623d699a599ffR1899) which doesn't produce the same results in PHP for us compard to the JS version.
+Perhaps there's an error, or some difference in the underlying code that affects this.
+If you know what's wrong, please feel free to drop us a note or submit a pull request. :)

+Version 2.1.0 - Up to date with Readability.js up to [19 Nov 2018](https://github.com/mozilla/readability/commit/876c81f710711ba2afb36dd83889d4c5b4fc2743).

 ## Requirements

 PHP 7.3+, ext-dom, ext-xml, and ext-mbstring.
 To install these dependencies (in the rare case your system does not have them already), you could try something like this in *nix like environments: